georgiosseitidis/Bias-adjustment-meta-analysis/README.md

     simulation.R
-    An R script that performs the simulations reported in the manuscript. simulation performance metrics.R
+    An R script that performs the simulations reported in the manuscript.

+    simulation performance metrics.R
+    An R script that extracts the performance metrics reported in the manuscript.

     MA Models & Help Functions.R
-    An R script containing help functions and the meta-analysis models used in our simulation.
+    An R script containing help functions and the meta-analysis models that was used in the simulation.R file.

     ./simulation_results/
-    A folder containing the results of simulation.R for each simulation scenario
+    A folder containing the results of simulation.R for each simulated scenario